DiCo: Revitalizing ConvNets for Scalable and Efficient Diffusion Modeling: Introduction

-As shown in Fig.~\ref{fig:fig2} and Fig.~\ref{fig:fig3}, DiCo models outperform state-of-the-art diffusion models on both the ImageNet 256$\times$256 and 512$\times$512 benchmarks.
+As shown in Fig.~\ref{fig:fig2} and Fig.~\ref{fig:fig3}, DiCo models outperform recent diffusion models on both the ImageNet 256$\times$256 and 512$\times$512 benchmarks.
 Notably, our DiCo-XL models achieve impressive FID scores of 2.05 and 2.53 at 256$\times$256 and 512$\times$512 resolution, respectively.
 In addition to performance gains, DiCo models exhibit considerable efficiency advantages over attention-based~\cite{vaswani2017attention}, Mamba-based~\cite{gu2023mamba}, and linear attention-based~\cite{katharopoulos2020transformers} diffusion models.
 Specifically, at 256$\times$256 resolution, DiCo-XL achieves a 26.4\% reduction in Gflops and is 2.7$\times$ faster than DiT-XL/2~\cite{dit}.
 At 512$\times$512 resolution, DiCo-XL operates 7.8$\times$ and 6.7$\times$ faster than the Mamba-based DiM-H~\cite{teng2024dim} and DiS-H/2~\cite{fei2024scalable} models, respectively.
 Our largest model, DiCo-H with 1 billion parameters, further reduces the FID on ImageNet 256$\times$256 to 1.90.
+In addition, we validate the applicability of DiCo for text-to-image generation on the MS-COCO dataset.
 These results collectively highlight the strong potential of DiCo in diffusion-based generative modeling.

 Overall, the main contributions of this work can be summarized as follows: \begin{itemize} \item We analyze pre-trained DiT models and reveal significant redundancy and locality within their global attention mechanisms.
 These findings may inspire researchers to develop more efficient strategies for constructing high-performing diffusion models. \item We propose DiCo, a simple, efficient, and powerful ConvNet backbone for diffusion models.
-By incorporating compact channel attention, DiCo significantly improves representational capacity and feature diversity without sacrificing efficiency. \item We conduct extensive experiments on the ImageNet 256$\times$256 and 512$\times$512 benchmarks.
-DiCo outperforms existing diffusion models in both generation quality and speed.
-To the best of our knowledge, this is the first work to demonstrate that well-designed fully convolutional backbones can achieve SOTA performance in diffusion-based generative modeling. \end{itemize}
+By incorporating compact channel attention, DiCo significantly improves representational capacity and feature diversity without sacrificing efficiency. \item We conduct extensive experiments on class-conditional ImageNet benchmarks.
+DiCo outperforms recent diffusion models in both generation quality and speed.
+Furthermore, the purely convolutional DiCo demonstrates strong potential in text-to-image generation. \end{itemize}